 - Diversity Engagement Opportunities (DEO): a regularly updated compilation of some on- and off-campus events for individuals, organizations, classes, programs and units to engage in ongoing Inclusive Excellence learning.

 - Bulletin Boards in a Bag : monthly history, heritage and broader informational displays for download/print

 - by Identity resources: compilation of campus and community offices, organizations and more.
 (See on-campus and off-campus lists already available for/about LGBTIQ&Ally communities.)

 Suggest or request information you think would be helpful to have handy.

-Please note: Simply inviting a variety of communities to attend an event (hoping for presence) is not our goal; we seek to create and support programs where active and intentional intergroup interaction (e.g., discussion) is part of the event process, not simply having diversity in the audience or as a subject matter.
+Please note: Simply inviting a variety of communities to attend an event (hoping for presence) is not our goal; we seek to create and support programs where active and intentional intergroup interaction (e.g., meaningful discussion) is a structured part of the event process, not simply having diversity in the audience or as a subject matter.